ivotron/popper2-paper/paper.md

-An extension of the above; container-based workflow language such as GHA hides complexities and runtime-specific setups of a container container runtime.
+An extension of the above; container-based workflow language such as GHA hides complexities and runtime-specific setups of a container runtime.
 The researcher or developer sees `Dockerfile` and `.workflow` files; system administrators configure the runtime and provide a configuration file that users pass to Popper (e.g. GPU, batch schedulers, etc.).